GongSunFangYun/NoMoreZombies/README.md

 ## Notes

 - This mod is purely client-side: it never modifies the server, sends no packets, and changes nothing other players can see.
-- It is designed for the Global Hypixel Zombies community; all parsing and messages accept both Chinese and English game text.
+- It is designed for the global Hypixel Zombies community; all parsing and messages accept both Chinese and English game text.
 - If you have a bug report or a feature request, describe what you were doing and what appeared in the log when it happened.